niedzielski/mw-components/readme.md

 ### Less styling

+#### Layout and components

+Most of the component-specific Less is within the style sections of single file components themselves except for legacy and shared styles.
+Generic layout Less that may or may not be used by components is under styles/.

 #### Less vs script imports

 - Use Less imports for variable and mixin definitions required for Less to CSS compilation in single